james-evolution/james-evolution/README.md

 ### DevLexicon
 [![DevLexicon](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/james-evolution/DevLexicon)
-A .NET MVC technical lexicon app demonstrating clean server‑side architecture, CRUD, and EF Core with a local SQL database.
-Features full CRUD + searching / category filtering.
+A .NET MVC technical lexicon app demonstrating clean server‑side architecture, EF Core with a local SQL database.
+Feature full CRUD operations + searching and category-filtering.
 This allows developers to maintain their own local database of technical terms and code snippets to help refresh them on syntax that they may have forgotten from lack of consistent usage.
 **Tech:** C#, ASP.NET Core MVC, SQL Server, Entity Framework

 ### DragonManager